Mother of Fraternities: Other contenders

 Phi Beta Kappa honor society was formed in 1776 at the College of William & Mary in Virginia.
 In 1905, The Eleusis of Chi Omega calls Phi Beta Kappa the "mother of fraternities" because it was the first American society with a Greek name.
 Similarly, the 1907 edition of The Sorority Handbook refers to Phi Beta Kappa as "the mother of fraternities".

-In 1922, The Builder Magazine notes, "...Masonry is the Mother of Fraternities, and in this country alone has been the direct or indirect source of more than six hundred other societies...."

 Longwood University has been called the "Mother of Sororities" because it is the founding place of more national sororities than any other college.
 When it was the State Female Normal School, Longwood was the birthplace of the Farmville Four, including Kappa Delta in 1897, Sigma Sigma Sigma in 1898, Zeta Tau Alpha in 1898 and Alpha Sigma Alpha in 1901.